qbicsoftware-archive/portlet-template/README.md

 email [pooh@qbic.uni-tuebingen.de]: simpson@burns.com
 portlet_id [helloworld-portlet]: donut-portlet
-display_name [HelloWorld Portlet]: Donut Portlet version [0.0.1-SNAPSHOT]: short_description [Simple portlet]: Mmm donuts main_ui [QBiCPortletUI]: DonutPortletUI copyright_holder [QBiC]: Mr. Burns
+display_name [HelloWorld Portlet]: Donut Portlet version [0.0.1-beta]: short_description [Simple portlet]: Mmm donuts main_ui [QBiCPortletUI]: DonutPortletUI copyright_holder [QBiC]: Mr. Burns
 ```

 The values shown between brackets are the defaults.
 To use the default value (as Homer did here for `version`), simply press `ENTER` without entering any other text.
 Default values are provided in the `cookiecutter.json` file.
+In any case, make sure to consult our naming and versioning conventions guide.

 Without getting too much into details, cookiecutter will generate a folder which you can immediately use for portlet development.
 References to cookiecutter variables (e.g., ``{{ cookiecutter.version }}``) will be properly substituted.
 The name of the generated folder is determined by the value of the ``{{ cookiecutter.portlet_id }}`` variable (i.e., ``donut-portlet`` in our example).
 This will be generated on the same folder on which you executed the ``cookiecutter`` command.